Rickcau/Semantic-Kernel-Console-Demos/README.md

 This is the same example as the above, but I have implementing Streaming logic, which results in a better Chat experience, and would be the recommended approach for a production solution.

 ## Notes
 This concept could be used with any GraphQL endpoint.
-I will explore with other GraphQL endpoints when I have time, but the UniSwap V3 GraphQL endpoint is very well know in the Cryto space.
+I will explore with other GraphQL endpoints when I have time, but the UniSwap V3 GraphQL endpoint is very well know in the Crypto space.

 ## Requirements for this example